 As the sun is lower on the sky, the sunlight goes through more atmosphere, and more blue light is removed from the sun.
 Hence, the closer the sun comes to the horizon, the redder it looks.
 The red sunlight is also reflected off low hanging clouds just before sunset or just after sunrise.
 The clouds then also get the red color and this is what makes the sky around the sun red during sunset and sunrise.

-Blue light gets scattered far more than red light.
-Here on earth we can barely notice the bending of the red light – there simply isn’t enough atmosphere between the sun and ourselves to make it noticeable.
-To see the scattering of red light we have to look at a lunar eclipse.
+Blue light gets scattered far more easily than red light.
+Here on earth we can barely notice the bending of the red light – there simply isn’t enough small dust in the atmosphere between the sun and ourselves to make it noticeable.
+To really see the scattering of red light we have to look at a lunar eclipse.

 Red sunlight that travels through our atmosphere gets scattered (‘bent’) into Earths shadow (see illustration).
 The red light does not get bent enough to illuminate the shadowed (night) side of earth, but it does reach the lunar surface.
 This is why an eclipsed Moon has the same color as the sunset.

 In Polynesian mythology the goddess of the Moon is called “Hina”.
 In Hawaii, Hina is often called ‘Rono’ or ‘Lono.
 She is the mother of Maui and is mostly described as a very attractive, smart, beautiful, determined young woman pursued by men and other creatures.
 Hina becomes tired of living in the crowd, flees to the moon, and eventually becomes goddess of it.

 In Maori mythology an eclipse of the moon happens because Hina (or Rona) is attacking and destroying the moon.
 When the Moon does not appear the twain are battling with each other, and so cannot be seen.
 After the combat the moon bathes in the waiora a Tane (sunlight), and so returns to us again young and beautiful (source).